crate/cratedb-toolkit/doc/backlog/main.md

 # Main Backlog

+## Iteration +0
+- CLI: Is it possible to just use `--url` instead of `--sqlalchemy-url` or `--http-url`?
+- CLI: Is it possible to just use `--cluster` to address a cluster, effectively shrinking all four addressing options into a single one?
+Maybe optionally?

 ## Iteration +1
 - Table Loader: Refactor URL dispatcher, use fsspec
 - Table Loader/Docs: Advertise using OCI image